Canada Maps for the backroads to never get lost

 1. BRMB – Backroad Mapbooks

 These popular map books contain the most detailed Canada maps plus extensive trails and regional information on hiking, camping, angling, snowmobiling, hunting, skiing, paddling, ATVing, and much, much more.

 The Backroad Mapbooks are available for different regions.
 If you spend lots of time in one region and you want to explore the backcountry, investing in a Backroad Mapbook will be worth it.
 They are available in bundles as well for a discounted price.

 Complete area topographic map coverage at 150 000 – 250 000 scales (province and region dependent).

 2. Waterproof Backroad Maps

-You can tale a water-resistant, region-specific map along on your outdoor adventure and navigate with confidence.
+You can take a water-resistant, region-specific map along on your outdoor adventure and navigate with confidence.